The costs of cybersecurity breaches are staggering.

 The costs of cybersecurity breaches are staggering.
-A recent estimate placed the average cost to an organization hit by a cyberattack at nearly $13 million—9 percent more than just one year earlier.1
+A recent estimate placed the average cost to an organization hit by a cyber attack at about $3.9 million, with the costs of mega breaches (breaches of 50+ million records) approaching $350 million.1

 The danger is clear, and yet the threat seems to have caught many organizations flat-footed.
 Consider the following: